What are electric planes?

 Urban Air Mobility (UAM) refers to the use of aircraft, such as drones, for transportation within urban areas.
 The technology is being developed and tested to safely integrate these aircraft into the national airspace for various purposes including transportation of people and cargo.

-Small flying taxis are close to what some may have thought of as flying cars once upon a time.
+Small flying air taxis are close to what some may have thought of as flying cars once upon a time.
 Electric air taxis might look slightly different from conventional fixed-wing craft, but they work similarly to other electric planes.
 Electric motors replace jet engines and often feature vertical take-off and landing technology with rotating wings and/or rotors instead of propellers.

 Passenger drones are somewhat similar, flying passengers using electric power, but autonomously.
 Most use vertical take-off and landing technology.
 They join other classes of autonomous electric vehicles.